losnoco/Cog/Frameworks/OpenMPT/OpenMPT/contrib/fuzzing/readme.md

 * Run `fuzz-main.sh` for the first (deterministic) instance of afl-fuzz.
 * For a "secondary" instance to run on another core, run `fuzz-secondary1.sh` and/or `fuzz-secondary2.sh`.
-* If you want to make use of even more cores, create more copies `fuzz-secondary2.sh` and adjust "infile03" / "fuzzer03" to "infile04" / "fuzzer04" and so o (they need to be unique).
-Try variying the fuzzing strategey (the -p parameter) to get results more quickly.
+* If you want to make use of even more cores, create more copies of `fuzz-secondary2.sh` and adjust "infile03" / "fuzzer03" to "infile04" / "fuzzer04" and so on (they need to be unique).
+Try varying the fuzzing strategey (the -p parameter) to get results more quickly.